bsicchieri/omnistack9-aircnc/README.md

 The project was developed with the following technologies:

-- Node.js
+- Node.js;
-- ReactJS
+- ReactJS;
-- React Native
+- React Native.